 A Whole New Mind by Daniel Pink

-This book was recommended to me for some work related reading, otherwise probably I would have never picked up this book.
-It talks about how world is going to move from Information age to Conceptual age.
-Author says that just the way industrial revolution changed the dominant profile of workers from physical laborers to people who can think from their left brain, the current transformation is happening where the people who are directed by their right brain would dominate the future.
-He goes on to say that MFA i.e. Master of Fine Arts will be most sought after degree, just like MBA is in the industrial age.
+This book A Whole New Mind was recommended to me for some work-related reading.
+Otherwise, probably I would have never picked up this book.
+It talks about how the world is going to move from the Information age to Conceptual Age.
+The author says that just the way industrial revolution changed the dominant profile of workers from physical laborers to people who can think from their left brain, the current transformation is happening where the people who are directed by their right brain would dominate the future.
+He goes on to say that MFA i.e. Master of Fine Arts will be a most sought-after degree, just like MBA is in the industrial age.

 He suggests that the six senses that are high concept and high touch for the new conceptual age are:

-The author has done a good job at identifying the senses but the detailing out is very shallow and scattered, at times supported by some research and at time not.
-At the cost of repetition, if he had made some effort to read eastern world, he would have had better references for his work.
-Like in the chapter on Empathy he refers to Ekman’s research and quotes there are 7 basic emotions while we have known since ages the nine emotions that humans have and our whole cultural ethos are based on them.
-Then in the chapter on Play, the only games that he can talk about are computer games or digital games, he has completely ignored the actual physical games that contribute so much to both are left and right brains and subtly teach us all the above identified senses.
+The author has done a good job of identifying the senses.
+But the detailing out is very shallow and scattered.
+At times supported by some research and at times not.
+At the cost of repetition, if he had made some effort to read the eastern world, he would have had better references for his work.
+Like in the chapter on Empathy he refers to Ekman’s research.
+And quotes there are 7 basic emotions while we have known since ages the nine emotions that humans have and our whole cultural ethos are based on them.
+Then in the chapter on Play, the only games that he can talk about are computer games or digital games.
+He has completely ignored the actual physical games that contribute so much to both are left and right brains and subtly teach us all the above-identified senses.

-While I agree creativity and innovation are going to be cornerstone of coming times and the people engaged in these would obviously start getting premiums, but I do not like his analysis that since all left brain directed work that can be outsourced will be done by people in Asia and people in America would do only Innovative and creative work.
-The book is full of references, most of which are from the internet, and some of which sound interesting like storytelling events and database of labyrinths in the world.
+While I agree creativity and innovation are going to be the cornerstone of coming times.
+And the people engaged in these would obviously start getting premiums.
+But I do not like his analysis that since all left brain directed work that can be outsourced will be done by people in Asia.
+And people in America would do only Innovative and creative work.
+The book is full of references, most of which are from the internet.
+And some of which sound interesting like storytelling events and database of labyrinths in the world.